JJHick95/log_regression-ds-west-082420/README.md

 # Why logistic regression as the 1st of our classifiers?

-There are lots of classification algorithms that are available, but the logistics regression is common and is a useful regression method for solving the binary classification problem.
+- It is widely used.

-Logistic regression takes a concept we are familiar with, a linear equation, and translates it into a form fit for predicting a class.
+- Logistic regression takes a concept we are familiar with, a linear equation, and translates it into a form fit for predicting a class.

-It generally can't compete with the best supervised learning algorithms, but it is **simple, fast, and interpretable**.
+- It generally can't compete with the best supervised learning algorithms, but it is **simple, fast, and interpretable**.

-As we will see in mod 4, it will also serve as a segue into our lessons on **neural nets**.
+- As we will see in mod 4, it will also serve as a segue into our lessons on **neural nets**.

 # 1. Compare predicting a continuous outcome to predicting a class